aceslowman/threejs_procedural/taskell.md

 - [enhancement] use defaultProps instead of the || default method.
 - [feature] add randomization feature to all ProcMap passes
 - [org] create Pass template, which should include new randomization of parameters.
+- [feature] Begin implementing RayTracing Renderer mode.
+    > Currently, the obstacle is turning OFF the render cycle when switched over to raytracing, and then turning it back on when switched back to normal mode.
+    * [ ] Need to kill all active workers when renderer changes.
+    * [x] Terrain is not showing up displaced.
+    * [ ] Light brightness has to be ludicrously high to show up in the raycasting renderer.
+- [improvement] add euler widget
+- [feature] create keybinding system (json representation of all keybindings, mapped to params)
+    * [ ] Add listeners to move first person camera.
+- [improvement] create boundaryBox that will destroy rigidbodies and meshes

 ## Doing